-A global private members’ club community for creative professionals, Soho House is opening Little Beach House in Brighton on the UK’s south coast at the end of March 2022.
+A global private members’ club community for creative professionals, Soho House is opening Brighton Beach House on the UK’s south coast at the end of March 2022.
 Jenny Southan reports

-Situated on Madeira Drive, Little Beach House Brighton is located in a Grade II-listed terrace overlooking the beach.
+Situated on Madeira Drive, Brighton Beach House is located in a Grade II-listed terrace overlooking the beach.
 Designed by Soho House Design, it features a combination of vintage furniture and specially designed pieces.
 [Editor’s note: since the opening, we have now updated this story with photos.]

 Set over two floors with views out to the sea, the club will have areas for eating and drinking, events spaces, and a pool terrace.
 A branch of Soho Works (Soho House’s co-working concept) will be arriving later in the year (access will be for an additional fee).

 The third UK Soho House outside of London and the first coastal site, the new club will be a “home away from home for Brighton’s long-established and thriving creative community to come together to eat, drink, and collaborate”.
 Founder and CEO Nick Jones says: “So many of our existing members live in Brighton, so it seemed like a natural step to open a local House in the city.
 It is a brilliant place, full of progressive spirit that our members love.”

 The House’s design takes its inspiration from the surrounding seaside ambience and local Art Deco architecture.